 Even in perfect creation, people didn't know how to live, or what to choose.
 Not knowing is the normal human state.
 That was God's plan from the start.
 He would tell us how to live, what was good to do and what was not.
-Let's read vv7-10.
+Let's read verses 7-10.

+The law of the LORD is perfect, refreshing the soul.
 The statutes of the LORD are trustworthy, making wise the simple.
+The precepts of the LORD are right, giving joy to the heart.
 The commands of the LORD are radiant, giving light to the eyes.
+The fear of the LORD is pure, enduring forever.
 The decrees of the LORD are firm, and all of them are righteous.

-they are sweeter than honey, than honey from the honeycomb.
+They are more precious than gold, than much pure gold; they are sweeter than honey, than honey from the honeycomb.

 If it makes you uneasy to sing the praises of Moses' Law, then think about the Sermon on the Mount in Matthew 5-7, and other teachings in the Gospels and NT letters about what God's people should do and not do.

-At the end of Matthew, Jesus told the Eleven Disciples, "teach the nations to obey all that I commanded you."
-Jesus updated the Moses' law for us, but the basic call is generally the same.
+Jesus said, "teach the nations to obey all that I commanded you."
+Jesus updated the Moses' law for us, but the basic call is the same.